axtk/reqsrv/README.md

 *A lightweight zero-dependency container for typed web APIs*

-The common request handling utilities like `fetch`, `node-fetch`, `axios` are not easily typed out-of-the-box.
-Also, `fetch` and `node-fetch` have a somewhat verbose twofold response handling (`await fetch()`, `await response.json()`).
-These issues can be easily solved with a thin container utility, and this package is one of the approaches.
-Its core features are:

-- it doesn't depend on a specific request handling utility, entrusting this opinionated part to the developer;
+- doesn't internally depend on a specific request utility, entrusting this opinionated part to the developer;
 - provides a common interface to handle API requests;
 - adds type checks to request handling based on a custom API schema.